 1. It Gets Hot – Literally

-While black paint makes your car looks cool, it does make it hot, literally.
+While black paint makes your car look cool, it does make it hot, literally.
 You might have heard that black and darker-colored clothing absorbs more heat, and the same is true for car paint.

-I won’t get into the science why since I’m no expert, so if you want to learn more about why black absorbs more heat, you can learn here.
+I won’t get into the science of why since I’m no expert, so if you want to learn more about why black absorbs more heat, you can learn here.
 But what I can tell you is that since black retains heat, this can increase the car’s interior temperature.

 Even after a few minutes under the sun, the interior can become very hot and humid.
-Not a big deal if you’re driving with the air-conditioning on, but it does mean you have to be wary of where you park during a sunny day.
+Not a big deal if you’re driving with the air-conditioning on, but it does mean you have to be wary of where you park on a sunny day.
 Pick a spot without shade and you’ll come back to a car that’s sizzling hot inside.

 Of course, if you live somewhere cold, this isn’t a big deal and you can ignore this point.
 But this next one is true for all black cars, no matter where you live: